PolarPayne/pp/README.md

 # Private Podcast (pp)
 Private Podcast is a simple application to serve podcast episodes from a S3 bucket with Google login.

+## TODO
+There is need for some proper refactoring, now everything is just a big hot messy pile that works.
+Some number of tests should also be written, but this requires the refactoring to be done (for the most part anyways).

+Before refactoring, access table should be added to the database that just logs all accessees to URLs so it's possible to track the potential misuse of the URLs.

+Future ideas: support uploading of new episodes from the homepage, add simple statistics on how many users have generated their URLs, and on general downloads.

 ## Building and Running
 If you have the latest go toolchain installed running `go build ./cmd` should be enough.
 To run the application you'll need to set the AWS environmental variables in addition to the configuration provided and documented on the CLI (see [cmd/main.go](cmd/main.go) for the variables and their documentation).
 The AWS variables that are usually needed are `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, the region should be the region of the S3 bucket.